KDFJW/ptr_cell/README.md

 #### Limitations:

-- **Heap Allocation**: Every value you insert into `PtrCell` must first be allocated using [`Box`].
+- **Heap Allocation**: Every value you insert into `PtrCell` must first be allocated using [`Box`][7].
 Allocating on the heap is, computationally, a moderately expensive operation.
 To address this, the cell exposes a pointer API that can be used to avoid allocating the same values multiple times.
 Future releases will primarily rely on the stack

 ## Table of Contents
 - [Installation](#installation)